 Fire is fabulous and the community loves a beautiful burn.
 If you are thinking about sharing your burnable art at Burning Flipside, make sure you are fully familiar with the guidelines, that you speak with the art logistics lead directly, and that you understand the responsibilities that come with burning a piece on site, including what you need to do before, during, and after the burn.
 We do have rules and we must work with the landowner and local authorities, so get in touch with any questions.
 We encourage burnable art; safety and clean up are also a part of the process.

-- Register your piece by April 1st.
+- Register your piece from mid February and before April 1st.

 - Make sure your art is safe to burn.